The lowdown (in their own words...)

 What you'll do:We have a clear career model with structured development to support you at each stage.
 Trainees have access to development on an individual, firm-wide and departmental level to help achieve career ambitions.

-Perks: Annual benefits include: 20 days’ paid leave (increases to 25 on qualification), birthday day off, additional Ashfords Christmas day off, holiday purchase scheme, free in-house gym (Exeter office), 5% non-contributory pension, membership of The Junior Lawyers Division, cycle scheme, annual bonus scheme.
+Perks: Annual benefits include: 23 days' paid leave, birthday day off, additional Ashfords Christmas day off, holiday purchase scheme, free in-house gym (Exeter office), 5% non-contributory pension, health cash plan, membership of The Junior Lawyers Division, cycle scheme, annual bonus scheme.

 Sponsorship:Full course bursary given for the LPC when you study at any University of Law.
 All PSC courses and practice certificate fees are paid by the firm.